32689

 – How intent is quicker than the mind

-– Why thinking slows down the release of complex movement skills.
+– Why does thinking slow down the release of complex movement skills?

 – How thinking about moving disrupts the signal from the motor system, throwing off balance, rhythm and timing